chinamike65/hugo-tuolesi/content/book5/book5en.md

 130

-Chapter 8 - Path of No-more-learning
+##### Chapter 8 - Path of No-more-learning

 first quarter off
 The cessation of the Four Noble Truths is liberation, Nirvana, and non-cultivation.

-Path of No-more-learning means that the obstacles have been broken, and there is no need to practice any more.
+The Path of No-more-learning means that the obstacles have been broken, and there is no need to practice any more.

 Path of No-more-learning, there are shravakas, predestined enlightenment, and Mahayana Paths of No-more-learning.